 SKIP THE READING, WATCH THE VIDEO!

-If you don’t want to read long instructions or need to see how to accomplish all the different steps, see a video-tutorial explaining the three different processes: 1) loading, 2) shooting, 3) respooling.
+If you don’t want to read long instructions or need to see how to accomplish all of the steps, *see the video-tutorial that shows the three processes: 1) loading, 2) shooting, 3) respooling.

 LOADING THE FILM

-- Take a 35mm film, cut it straight at the end, and tape it to the take-up spool.
-Keep the spool’s interlocking end upwards.
+- Take a 35mm film, cut it straight at the end and tape it to the take-up spool.

 - TURN OFF THE LIGHT: from now on you must work in total dark.